 I’m currently working in 13 Health answering phones helping people with a range of issues; from mums calling in about their sick babies to people with suicidal thoughts, which can be intense.
 Overall, this has been a great experience working in a different environment and learning new skills.

 After working in Australia for nearly 4 years, I’ve got to meet so many great people, and I’ve become a natural at breaking the ice every time I step into a new ward.
 However, I realised that I loved what I was doing back home, so I’ll be heading to Ireland this month, and then I will start work in Oncology again in England.
 I’ve missed my family and friends too much and want to be closer to them.

 HCA: Have any experiences in Australia stood out?

-Claire: My most precious moments were looking after a 6-day old baby who had respiratory issues with bronchitis and in the very same week nursing a 100-year-old lady.
+Claire: My most precious moments were looking after a 6-day-old baby who had respiratory issues with bronchitis and in the very same week nursing a 100-year-old lady.
 I really got to experience the perils of life from beginning to end.
-I felt very privileged to do that and it speaks volume of what you can experience working agency.
+I felt very privileged to do that, and it speaks volumes of what you can experience working in agency.

 HCA: What do you love most about Australia?

 Claire: Coffee, the sunny weather and laid-back attitude!